- Not a substitute for professional veterinary help.

 Yes.
-Brussel sprouts are rich in fiber and antioxidants, which help reduce inflammation in the body and improve overall blood circulation.
+Brussels sprouts are rich in fibre and antioxidants, which help reduce inflammation in the body and improve overall blood circulation.
 They’re also loaded with vitamins, including vitamins K and C, which are good for a dog’s immune system and bone health.

-Brussel sprouts can make dogs gassy, which is actually a good sign.
-They “clean house,” if you will, facilitating movement in the colon.
-But brussel sprouts should only be served in moderation—one to three at a time, depending on the size of your dog.
+Brussels sprouts can make dogs gassy, which is actually a good sign.
+They are good for cleaning out the colon and improving digestive health.
+But brussels sprouts should only be served in moderation—one to three at a time, depending on the size of your dog.

 Make sure to remove the hard, nubby stem of the brussels sprout, and then slice each sprout in half.
 Make sure to cook before serving; they’re a bit tough to eat otherwise.
 But don’t offer your dog the gourmet brussels sprouts you make for yourself.
 Instead, cook a few for your dog using only a little olive oil.
 Dogs shouldn’t eat onions, garlic, butter, salt, pepper, or vinegar.
 And be sure not to overcook brussels sprouts, or they lose their nutritional benefits.

 We offer a collection of articles on foods that are safe, dangerous or even toxic for dogs to eat, including vegetables, dairy, bread, and junk food.
 There is a wide variety of “human food” that is healthy for your dog to eat, while others are considered toxic and dangerous.
 Check out which fruits and veg are good for your dog here and which spices and seasonings are ok to give to your furry little buddy here.
 We’ve created these articles to ensure you’re informed on feeding your dog a wonderfully varied diet while learning the limitations of a dog’s sensitive digestive system.